awsdocs/amazon-sagemaker-developer-guide/doc_source/API_DeleteEndpoint.md

 Deletes an endpoint\.
 Amazon SageMaker frees up all of the resources that were deployed when the endpoint was created\.

+Amazon SageMaker retires any custom KMS key grants associated with the endpoint, meaning you don't need to use the [RevokeGrant](http://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) API call\.

 ## Request Syntax<a name="API_DeleteEndpoint_RequestSyntax"></a>

 ```